 Beyond her wills and estates work, Maya has been a member of the firm’s professional regulatory team for many years.
 Her clients include associations, colleges and other professional regulators of varying sizes.
 Her work includes representing regulators in conduct hearings and providing independent legal advice to decision-making panels.

 Maya first started with Reynolds Mirth as a summer student in 2008.
-After graduating law school in 2010, she clerked with the Court of Queen’s Bench in Alberta to Justice D. Thomas before completing her articles with the firm and being called to the bar in December, 2011.
+After graduating law school in 2010, she clerked with the Court of King’s Bench in Alberta to Justice D. Thomas before completing her articles with the firm and being called to the bar in December, 2011.

 University of Alberta, B.A. (with Honours)